High-dimensional quantum key distribution rates for multiple measurement bases: Finite key rates

-with $\epsilon_\text{tot} \geq \epsilon + \epsilon_\text{EC} + \epsilon_\text{PA}$.
 Finally, note that the optimal value of $\leakEC$ is given by $\leakEC = h(Q) + Q\log_2(d - 1)$.
 For a finite number of rounds, however, this asymptotic value is not achievable and will be slightly worse, depending on the implemented error correction scheme.
-In practice, one accounts for this by multiplying the asymptotic value by some factor $f$ (e.g. $f=1.1$). \\ \\ In the case of more than two MUBs, the uncertainty relation in Eq.~(\ref{eq:uncertainty}) is not directly applicable, and the existing relations in terms of multiple MUBs \cite{wang2021} have some issues that still have to be resolved.
+In practice, one accounts for this by multiplying the asymptotic value by some factor $f$ (e.g. $f=1.1$).

+In the case of more than two MUBs, the uncertainty relation in Eq.~(\ref{eq:uncertainty}) is not directly applicable, and the existing relations in terms of multiple MUBs \cite{wang2021} have some issues that still have to be resolved.
 Instead, we use the asymptotic equipartition property (AEP), reading \cite{tomamichel2009}

 We now assume symmetric errors, i.e., $Q\equiv Q_Z = Q_{XZ^k} \,\,\forall\,k=0,\ldots,d-1$.
 Then, plugging the AEP into Eq.~(\ref{eq:extraction}) we get the achievable key rate as follows